 The foundation of these tuna burgers are the poke-inspired ahi tuna patties.
 I diced Ahi tuna and mixed it as if I were making Hawaiian Poke.
 Then I added an egg and some bread crumbs so that the poke would hold together as patties.

-These patties are delicate.
-They aren’t grilling patties, but need to be cooked on a flat surface to hold their shape.
+These Ahi Tuna Burgers with Grilled Pineapple Recipe are delicate.
+The patties aren’t grilling patties, but need to be cooked on a flat surface to hold their shape.
 It’s important not to over cook them, since poke is a raw dish.
 I like to cook them so that the outside of each patty is seared, but the inside is still a little pink.

-To complete these Hawaii inspired tuna burgers, I whipped up a quick hoisin mustard and topped them with grilled pineapple and fresh avocado slices.
+To complete these Hawaii inspired Ahi Tuna Burgers with Grilled Pineapple Recipe, I whipped up a quick hoisin mustard and topped them with grilled pineapple and fresh avocado slices.